villares/python-in-a-visual-context/Processing-Python-py5/simultaneous_keys.md

 #### Notes

-- The key_typed`()` and key_pressed`()` functions are triggered as soon as the key is pressed, and are susceptible to automatic repetition after the key has been held down for a while, while `key_released()` is triggered only when the key is released.
+- The key_typed`()` and key_pressed`()` functions are triggered as soon as the key is pressed, and are susceptible to the OS automatic repetition setting after the key has been held down for a while, while `key_released()` is triggered only when the key is released.

 ## Exercise